aiden2480/kanjithing/README.md

 - [ ] Fix overlap interaction with especially long word descriptions (同 kanji)
 - [ ] Use a RapidAPI key in the application to fetch data (Replit downtime)
 - [ ] Unspaghettify everything
+- [ ] Instead of shifting each character over one, convert it to binary instead
+    - Ticks off the "syllabus components" requirement